 2. Use quick light strokes to put a very thin film of Pan-Cake over your entire face and throat.
 Do be quick!
 Speed is half the trick for a light film.
 Squeeze the sponge dry, and finish blending with the reverse side.

-Commercially the product was a tremendous success for Max Factor and income from Pan-Cake would soon outstrip the revenues of all other Max Factor cosmetics combined (Basten, 1995, p.
+Commercially the product was a tremendous success for Max Factor as income from Pan-Cake would soon outstrip the revenues of all other Max Factor cosmetics combined (Basten, 1995, p.
 161).
-Its success encouraged Frank Factor to get more deeply into general cosmetic sales after his father’s death in 1938.
-It also led to the release of similar products by other companies.
+Its success encouraged Frank Factor to get more deeply into general cosmetic sales after his father’s death in 1938. and it also led to the release of similar products by other companies.
 Surprisingly, given the patents taken out by Frank Factor (US: 2,034,697 & US: 2,101,843), most of these new products went unchallenged.

 About three years ago when dry cake make-up grew up to become one of the most important make-up items, cosmetic manufacturers began to call on their chemist to create something that would not infringe on the patent.
 But it was at that time, too, that another California company put their dry make-up on the market.
 Everybody waited for a law suit to follow; it never came (gossiping comments all gave the same reason, although this reason has never been published).
 This left the door open to other manufacturers.